NREL/HPC/docs/Documentation/Applications/starccm.md

 echo "------ End of the job ------"
 ```

 You can tell that we are specifying the MPI to be Intel-MPI in the launch command.
 By default, Intel-MPI thinks the network on which it is running is Infiiband.
 Kestrel’s is Slingshot, which you can think of as ethernet on steroids.
-The command  is telling Intel-MPI to treat the network as ethernet by using the tcp protocol.
+The command 'export UCX_TLS=tcp' is telling Intel-MPI to treat the network as ethernet by using the tcp protocol.

 The simulation may be tested in an [interactive job](../Systems/Eagle/Running/interactive_jobs.md) before being submitted to the